 Adopting A Dog From Cara

 Owing to the high number of queries which we receive, we have more dogs available than are shown here or on our social media pages.
-We ask that as a first step - you send through a quick email and we can then ask a couple of questions and go on to try and find a great match for you.
+We ask that as a first step - you Use Our Contact Form and we can then go on to ask more questions and then try and find a great match for you.

 When you adopt a dog from Cara, he or she will fully vaccinated, wormed, micro-chipped, and in good health before hand.